kubewarden/docs/docs/writing-policies/rego/gatekeeper/02-create-policy.md

 ---
 sidebar_label: "Create a New Policy"
-title: ""
+title: Creating a new Gatekeeper Rego policy
+description: Creating a new Gatekeeper rego policy.
+keywords: [kubewarden, kubernetes, gatekeeper rego policy]
 ---

-# Create a new policy

 Let's implement the same policy that [we wrote with Open Policy Agent](../open-policy-agent/create-policy): a policy that